 Boiler Types - Water Tube Boilers

 Water tube boilers have many different tubes inside of it that have water circulating through them.
 Hot combustion gases surround these tubes and an exchange of heat is realized.
 The heat exchange is between the combustion gases and the tubes and water.
 The water tube boilers can be built for higher capacities and pressures than the fire tube boilers because the steam and/or hot water is confined in the tubes.

 Boiler Types - Fire Tube Boilers

 Fire tube boilers confine the combustion process and gases in tubes and water circulates around these tubes.
 Some fire tube boilers have turbulators inside of the tubes to cause turbulence of the flue gases.
 This increases the heat absorption into the water which makes the boiler more efficient.

 Firetube Boilers range in sizes from .6 million BTU/h up to 50 million BTU/h.
 These boilers use hot flue gases passing through tubes submerged in water.
 They are generally used for medium to large boiler commercial/industrial applications.
 These boilers can be either steam or hot water boilers in low to medium pressure applications.
 Again as with the water tube boiler, combustion efficiencies depend on several factors as noted above.
 There are various names applied to different fire tube boilers.
 These names include Scotch Marine, locomotive, firebox, and vertical or horizontal return tube.

 Between steam and hot water and water tube and fire tube boilers, there exist conventional atmospheric boilers and condensing boilers.
 The condensing boiler is far more efficient than the conventional atmospheric boiler.
 A condensing boiler typically has two heat exchangers and absorbs more heat from the flue gases.
 It actually absorbs so much heat from the gases that moisture in the flue gases condenses.
 This condensation needs a drain to drain off.
 This condensed liquid is highly corrosive.
 It is necessary for the manufacturer to build the condensing boiler out of special materials.
-This prevents corrosion to the equipment.
+This prevents corrosion of the equipment.